asherliu/TRUST/README.md

 # TRUST
-This is the code for TRUST: Triangle Counting Reloaded on GPUs.
+This is the code for a TPDS paper - TRUST: Triangle Counting Reloaded on GPUs [[PDF]](https://personal.stevens.edu/~hliu77/docs/tpds21.pdf)

 ## download
 You can download the Zip file from